Liver disease doesn’t have to be a silent threat.

 Liver disease can be silent, but your response doesn’t have to be.
 This October, take charge of your liver health, because protecting your powerhouse means protecting your future.

-The Hidden Threat: Fatty Liver Disease (MASLD & MASH)
+Check Your FIB-4 Score TodayThe Hidden Threat: Fatty Liver Disease (MASLD & MASH)

 Your liver is your body’s powerhouse — working 24/7 to filter toxins, process nutrients, store energy, and keep you healthy.
 Yet, liver disease often develops silently, without obvious symptoms, until it’s advanced.
+One of the best things you can do to keep your liver healthy is to avoid or reduce the amount of processed food and foods with added sugar you consume.
+Learn more about lifestyle impact on liver health on our Lifestyle webpage.

-• MASLD occurs when excess fat builds up in the liver, often linked to factors like obesity, type 2 diabetes, and high cholesterol.
+- MASLD occurs when excess fat builds up in the liver, often linked to factors like obesity, type 2 diabetes, and high cholesterol.

-• MASH is a more severe form where inflammation and liver cell damage can lead to scarring (fibrosis) and, over time, cirrhosis or liver cancer.
+- MASH is a more severe form where inflammation and liver cell damage can lead to scarring (fibrosis) and, over time, cirrhosis or liver cancer.

-Why it matters: Most people with MASLD or MASH have no symptoms until serious damage has occurred.
+Why it matters: Most people with MASLD or MASH typically have no symptoms until serious damage has occurred.
 You can feel fine and still have significant liver disease.
 That’s why screening and early detection are critical.